 NOTA Indivdualised Treatment Programme (NITP)

-Familiarisation 2 Day Training Event – Thursday 23rd and Friday 24th September
+Familiarisation 2 Day Training

 The NITP is a ‘one to one’ intervention designed for men who are at risk of committing sexual abuse (previously convicted or not), contact or non contact, including via the internet.
 It is centred on best practice & current evidence, having been widely peer reviewed.
 It is motivational and strengths based centred on a collaborative formulation of the client’s individual risk & needs.
 In addition to strongly evidenced risk factors (sexual interests, attitudes, relationships and self management) the Programme aims to promote a better life and relapse prevention skills.
 The effects of trauma on risk and responsivity are accommodated.
 Advice is given on broader interventions (e.g. schema therapy).
 Diversity issues are addressed although clients with significant cognitive limitations may require other specialist input.
 It does not specifically address the needs of men who categorically deny their offences.

 Roger Kennington is an independent consultant delivering assessment & treatment for adults who sexually abuse.
-He managed the Northumbria Probation SOTP and the Sexual Behavior Unit in Newcastle.
+He managed the Northumbria Probation SOTP and the Sexual Behaviour Unit in Newcastle.
 He was co-author of the accredited Northumbria Sex Offender Groupwork Programme and books on the assessment and management of men who sexually abuse.

 Independent Consultant delivering Assessment & Treatment for Adults who sexually abuse.

-Abstract The course will familiarise members with the content and modular structure of the Programme.
+Abstract This 2 days course will familiarise members with the content and modular structure of the Programme.
 There will be didactic input.
 Case discussion will be used to highlight how a client’s identified risk factors and needs may be tailored in a collaborative manner to formulate an individualised treatment pathway.
 Course attendees will be given material to study between the 2 days of this event.
 Attendees will be provided with a hard copy of the Programme Manual.